mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

    {
       keyId: Optional<String>, // keyId is the KMIP Unique Identifier to a 96 byte KMIP Secret Data managed object.
                                // If keyId is omitted, the driver creates a random 96 byte KMIP Secret Data managed object.
+      delegated: Optional<Boolean>, // If true, this key should be decrypted by the KMIP server.
       endpoint: Optional<String> // Host with optional port.
    }